Gorlin or Nevoid Basal Cell Carcinoma syndrome and the PTCH1 and SUFU genes

 - Management involves a dental review with jaw X-ray from age 8 and a once-off ultrasound of the heart to exclude a cardiac fibroma as a baby.

 - Sun protection is very important.
 Skin examinations start at age 10 and when basal cell carcinomas occur, standard treatments are used.

 - Because mutations in the SUFU gene have a strong association with medulloblastoma in childhood, brain MRI screening is recommended every 4 to 6 months from 4 months of age to age 5

-There is a 50% chance of a person who carries a germline PTCH or SUFU mutation, whether male or female, passing the mutation to their son or daughter.
+Gorlin syndrome, also known as Nevoid Basal Cell Carcinoma syndrome is a hereditary cancer syndrome.
+There is a 50% chance of a person who carries a germline PTCH1 or SUFU mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.